-DOMORI NIBS: TWO STEPS TO EXCELLENCE
+DOMORI NIBS: STEPS TO EXCELLENCE

-In fact, fine cocoa represents only 10% or the global cacao harvest, while Criollo, the rarest variety amongst all, just the 0,001%.
-This brave choice enables to produce a chocolate with a wide range of aromatic bouquets also respecting and protecting the biodiversity of cacao.
-Domori has always fought to protect these precious cacao varieties, their natural habitat and the farmers who work in the plantations.
+Fine cocoa represents only 10% of the global cacao harvest, while Criollo, the rarest variety amongst all, just the 0,001%.
+Domori’s bean sourcing practices allow makers to create chocolate with a wide range of aromatic bouquets also respecting and protecting the biodiversity of cacao.
+The company has always fought to protect these precious cacao varieties, their natural habitat, and most importantly, the farmers who work in the plantations.

 Biological Analysis and Cut Test

 Domori assesses the compliance of the cacao beans with its rigid quality standards: samples of cacao undergo stringent biological analyses and the traditional cut test.
 The cut test reveals the fermentation level of raw cacao beans.
 It consists of cutting a sample of cacao beans to evaluate the internal color.
 Domori accepts only those lots of which 70% of the sample tested reaches the standard quality (well-fermented beans with no visual defects).
 Processing poorly fermented beans may result in defective chocolate aromatic profiles and inconsistencies in final products.
 Domori inspects the cacao beans also through a deep biological analysis, assessing their compliance with all the standards and the limits provided by the law.
 During this phase, the technicians check all the values related to moisture such as, the absence of cadmium, lead, ochratoxins and other fungi or bacteria.

 Once the beans pass all these checks, they are properly processed.
 A panel composed of expert tasters then evaluates the chocolate bars produced with those sample beans.
 At the end of this process, Domori sends its feedback to the supplier, asking to proceed with the purchase or rejecting the sample due to flavor/microbiological defects.